richeney/aks-secure-vwan-snat/README.md

 Example Terraform configs for

-* Three sites, alpha, beta and gamma, Each has a single virtual network, a single VM and a network gateway.
-Address space conflict between beta and gamma.
+* Three sites, alpha, beta and gamma, Each has
+    * a single virtual network
+    * a single VM for testing
+    * a virtual network gateway
+* The POC requirement says that the address space for the gamma site needs NAT
+    * Original address space is 10.3.0.0/24
+    * Will have a 1:1 static IngressSnat rule mapping the original address space to "3.3.0.0/24"
-* AKS using a small public address space and a separate subnet for the load balancer.
-Small Ubuntu pod for testing, plus a VM in the same subnet.
+* AKS is using a small public address space and a separate subnet for the load balancer.
+    * Small Ubuntu pod for testing
+    * Plus a test VM in the same subnet.
-* Virtual WAN with NAT rules applied to one connection using REST API in a null provider.
+* Virtual WAN with NAT rules applied to one connection (gamma) using REST API in null providers for the nat rules and for the connection.
+    * At the time of creation there is no support for Virtual WAN NAT rules in the azurerm Terraform provider

 ## Prereqs